Stephane Preteux - MSc MBACP(Accr)

-Ironically enough, from the psychoanalytical perspective, addictions could be usefully seen as a type of ‘self-cure’.
-Substance abuse may be seen as a means to keep suffering at a distance, and in this sense may have taken a prominent place in the individual’s life.
-Substances afford not just an immediate yield of pleasure, they also provide a feeling of independence from the external world.
+Ironically enough, from the psychoanalytical perspective, addictions could be usefully seen as a type of ‘self-cure’ – it is a method constructed in order to evade the compulsion to suffer.
+Intoxication affords not just an immediate relief from pain, it also provides a feeling of independence from the external world.
 Indeed, with the help of substances the person can at any time withdraw from the pressure of reality and find refuge in a world of one’s own.
 Addiction with intoxicating substances may draw to it an enormous amount of resources, physical and financial, potentially leaving the subject totally depleted or ‘wasted’, as popular language would have it.
 The looming danger with addictions of this sort, besides the obvious risks to one’s health, may also include some potentially long-lasting changes in the person’s view of himself or herself.
 “I would no longer be ‘me’ without it”; “I am expected to keep achieving and could not do this without it” are typical accounts some therapists hear in their clinic.
 The combination of using substances as painkillers or as a means to sustain a particular lifestyle in which one is trapped makes it a formidable symptom to treat.
 The work may seem arduous, if not impossible, but this would be to underestimate the power of words.
 The patient’s understanding of the notion of ‘belief’, as well as what may have been seen and heard at the time in the past, are essential avenues to begin within Psychoanalytic Psychotherapy.

 Impotence or obsessive thoughts of a sexual nature that distract from an intimate relationship between partners can wreck havoc in a couple.
 To make sense of this situation, different interpretations may include the firm belief that one is no longer attractive, that some extramarital affairs must surely be taking place, or that one partner has fallen out of love with the other.
 In all cases, the result may be devastating, partly due to the emotional distance this lack of intimacy can eventually create (in its reverse, sex may be going on not because of any sexual desire as such, but only to nurture this emotional bond).
 In Psychoanalytic Psychotherapy the French psychoanalyst Jacques Lacan argued that ‘there is no such thing as a sexual relationship’.
 If each person has his or her specific ways and fantasies they use to reach sexual gratification, then how can we ever be exactly ‘on the same page’ with each other regarding our sexual desires?
 In therapy, what may be at play for men is a deep form of anxiety about being ‘swallowed up’, the stress of being each time tested for one’s performances, or for something somehow felt to be too close for comfort.
 Desire bursting forth can express itself in obsessively thinking about sex, minus its associated issues of intimacy, or in its very opposite: disgust